F1 2011 (video game)

 F1 2011 is a video game developed by Codemasters based on the 2011 Formula One season.
 The game was released in 2011 on Microsoft Windows, the Nintendo 3DS, PlayStation 3, and Xbox 360, with a 2012 release on the PlayStation Vita as a launch title for the system.
 The game engine is based on EGO 2.0 engine.
+The online servers for the game were shut down on 21 March 2024.

 Details

 All twelve teams and twenty-four drivers that started the 2011 season are featured in the game, though mid-season driver changes did not take place due to licensing restrictions.
 The entire calendar of nineteen circuits from the 2011 season is present, including the new Buddh International Circuit in India.
 Certain circuits also feature day-to-night transitions.

 The focus of F1 2011 is to "Be the Driver, Live the Life, Go Compete" and that multiplayer aspects of the game are being emphasized as a part of this.
 Online multiplayer has a maximum of sixteen players in a race with the option to include an additional eight AI-controlled cars.
 Objectives are also included in multiplayer.
 A split-screen multiplayer mode is implemented, as is an online co-operative championship.
 The safety car was implemented in the game following its absence in F1 2010, and is available in races that are 20% of real race distance or longer.
 Red flags are also included for situations where the safety car cannot get around the track, but not for extreme weather conditions.
 Rule changes for the 2011 season, including KERS, DRS and Pirelli tyres are also featured in the game.

 Just like F1 2010, all the drivers are from the initial line-up from the 2011 season.
 Sub drivers (Bruno Senna, Karun Chandhok, Pedro de la Rosa and Daniel Ricciardo) are not included in the game.